Reputation management: Campaigns in popular media

 In 2011, controversy around the Taco Bell restaurant chain arose when public accusations were made that their "seasoned beef" product was only made up of only 35% real beef.
 A class action lawsuit was filed by the law firm Beasley Allen against Taco Bell.
 The suit was voluntarily withdrawn with Beasley Allen citing that "From the inception of this case, we stated that if Taco Bell would make certain changes regarding disclosure and marketing of its 'seasoned beef' product, the case could be dismissed."
 Taco Bell responded to the case being withdrawn by launching a reputation management campaign titled "Would it kill you to say you're sorry?" that ran advertisements in various news outlets in print and online, which attempted to draw attention to the voluntary withdrawal of the case.

 In 2015, Volkswagen, a German automobile manufacturer, faced a massive €30 billion controversy.
 A scandal erupted when it was revealed that 11 million of its vehicles globally had been fitted with devices designed to mask the true levels of harmful emissions.
 The reaction from the company's investors was swift as Volkswagen's stock value started to fall rapidly.
 The brand released a two-minute video in which the CEO and other representatives apologized after pleading guilty.
 However, this wasn't enough to change the public perception.
 The automotive giant had to bring in four PR firms led by Hering Schuppener, a German crisis communications and reputation management agency.
-To rebuild its reputation, Volkswagen launched an initiative to transition to electric motors on an unprecedented scale.
-The company released print media and published pieces in top publications to show its commitment to developing electric and hybrid vehicle models worldwide, which helped improve its CSR image.
+To attempt to rebuild its reputation, Volkswagen launched an initiative to transition to electric motors.
+The company released print media and published pieces about its commitment to developing electric and hybrid vehicle models to improve its CSR image.